andrewvitrenko/SelfAssessment/Skills/Programming.md

   - Large class/file: 🖐️ used
   - Too many parameters: 🖐️ used
   - Pass-through parameters: 🖐️ used
-  - Accumulate and fire
+  - Accumulate and fire: k
   - Use switch/case: 🖐️ used
-  - Temporary field
+  - Temporary field: k
   - Handle object as instances and hashes at the same time
-  - Use fields instead of arguments
+  - Use fields instead of arguments: k
   - Data clump
   - Feature envy
   - Monkey patch